andrew/ultimate-awesome/README.md

 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [awesome-source-free-test-time-adaptation](https://github.com/YuejiangLIU/awesome-source-free-test-time-adaptation) - A curated list of papers in Test-time Adaptation, Test-time Training and Source-free Domain Adaptation.
 - [awesome-lowcode-component](https://github.com/aliaszz/awesome-lowcode-component) - 精选低代码 (LowCode) 资源列表.
+- [awesome-large-audio-models](https://github.com/EmulationAI/awesome-large-audio-models) - Collection of resources on the applications of Large Language Models (LLMs) in Audio AI.
 - [indonumberone-is-cool](https://github.com/Explosion-Scratch/indonumberone-is-cool) - Star to change the repo title to your username!.
 - [awesome-llvm](https://github.com/learn-llvm/awesome-llvm) - A curated list of awesome LLVM (including Clang, etc) related resources.
 - [awesome-kde](https://github.com/francoism90/awesome-kde) - A curated list of awesome apps, extensions, modules, themes and tools for the KDE Desktop Environment.